Bithika21/railway-failure-analysis-dashboard/README.md

 ---

 ## Note
-This project demonstrates data analysis and visualization using Power BI.
-The dashboard is based on structured failure datasets to simulate real-world railway system analysis.
+This project demonstrates data analysis and visualization using Power BI along with SQL-based analysis for identifying failure patterns.